-These are the situations in which you need to know — definitively — if your car insurance covers the driver or the vehicle listed on the policy.
+These are the situations in which you need to know — definitively — whether car insurance covers the driver or the vehicle listed on the policy.
 In the event of an accident that occurs when someone else is driving your car, who pays?
 And more importantly, whose insurance rates will be affected moving forward?

-Myth: car insurance follows the driver
+Do car insurance policies cover the driver or car?

 Types of auto insurance policies and coverage options

 In most cases, car insurance covers the vehicle.
 Let’s discuss the specific policies that can determine exactly what — and who — insurance covers.